 In ovo administration of recombinant HVT vector vaccines ‘perfect combination’ of microbiology and engineering

-website builder An interview with Alberto Giner, DVM, poultry technical manager, Zoetis
+An interview with Alberto Giner, DVM, poultry technical manager, Zoetis

 Q: Herpesvirus of turkey (HVT) recombinant vector vaccines have become a valuable tool for poultry producers.
 Can you briefly explain what they are?

 AG: HVT is the backbone of the vaccines.
 It’s an avirulent virus that replicates in chickens and stimulates immunity against Marek’s disease (MD).
 Genes from other viruses are inserted into the HVT backbone to provide immunity against additional diseases.

 Q: Can you give examples of HVT vector vaccines?